If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Untitled Star Trek prequel

 Having wowed fans with his work on Lucasfilm’s Andor series, director Toby Haynes is reportedly developing a new Star Trek movie set decades before J.J.
 Abrams’ 2009 reboot of the franchise, with writer Seth Grahame-Smith onboard to write.
-Little is known about the project including just what timeline of Trek it’s going to take place in; initial reports suggested it was part of the Kelvin timeline — which is to say, the continuity of the 2009 reboot movies — but more recently, it was described as being part of the core timeline of the franchise.
+More recently, it was described as being part of the core timeline of the franchise.
 (Of course, in that it’s a prequel set before Nero changed history in that 2009 movie, it’s possible that it could be both.
 Time travel is confusing.)
+X-Men: Days of Future Past writer Simon Kinberg was reported to be in talks to produce the film.

 Release Date: TBD